oleg-nenashev/oleg-nenashev/speaking/profile.md

 - For Jenkins community events: Jenkins Core Maintainer
 - For hardware events: Contributor, FOSSi

-## Profile pic
+## Profile Pic

 You can take one of the pictures from [this album](https://photos.app.goo.gl/yx6QZ9BAZCfiv7vu9).
-Feel free to crop as needed!
+Feel free to crop as needed.

 ## Bio